vlastikczech/ReactDrumkit/README.md

-# TvSeries
+# Drumkit

 Built by Vlastik Walker

 ## About

-* A simple drumkit that allows the user to press keys 'q,w,e,a,d,z,x,c'
+* A fun drumkit page that has unique audio to each key
-* Uses React Router to redirect to the series page
+* User can either click or use 'q, w, e, a, d, z, x ,c' for keystroke to play the sound
-* User can either click or use their keyboard and have an specific audio play
+* Depending on the key id the display changes according to the audio being played

 ## Languages used